 Youth Outreach Meeting

-The meeting was facilitated by team members from The Planning Partnership and City Planning.
+The meeting on February 9 was facilitated by team members from The Planning Partnership and the City of Toronto.
 Participants were identified by TCHC staff through invitations to the two Advisory Youth Councils and contacts with local schools.
 Participants were organized into three groups and were given an overview of the proposed concept design.
 Feedback was collected about the likes and dislikes of existing space and the proposed plans.
 Group discussions with sticky notes and visuals occurred.
 Participants also sketched ideas and used precedent photos to show where they would like to see certain elements on the proposed plans.

 The main concerns youth participants had with the existing space and recurring ideas on how to improve it included: